 The importance of Jvari complex increased over time and attracted many pilgrims.
 According to the legend pilgrims visiting the site shed tears while praying and the nearby natural lake was named the Lake of tears.

-The harmonious relationship between the landscape, architectural forms and divisions, the well-thought-out disposition of decorative elements and splendid relieves carved on big slabs of a stone give the south and east walls special expressiveness.
+Harmonious relationship between the landscape, architectural forms and divisions, the well-thought-out disposition of decorative elements and splendid relieves carved on big slabs of a stone give the south and east walls special expressiveness.
 Among the reliefs of the east wall are found the portraits of the kings who built the church.
-Included in UNESCO world heritage sights, the monument is still used for major celebrations.
+The monument is listed as UNESCO world heritage site and still used for major celebrations.

 Dress code required

 To book private tours, please, check detailed itineraries below or contact travel adviser here: